 variable species, which may appear in a number of colour

 In spite of the great variety of colurs in M. olivaceomarginata, identification rarely causes any trouble in the field.
 The terrestrial growth should distinguish it from resembling species.
-From M. citrinomarginata, also a variable species with colours from very pale to fairly dark, it can be told apart from M. olivaceomarginata as follows (according to Maas Geesteranus 1986 c):
+M. citrinomarginata, also a variable species with colours from very pale to fairly dark, can be told apart from M. olivaceomarginata as follows (according to Maas Geesteranus 1986 c):